AffectAnalysisGroup/PyAFAR/README.md

 ## Citations

-PyAFAR is a result of many works
+PyAFAR is a result of the following publications.
+If you use PyAFAR in your work, cite our following contributions:

 **Pipeline**